A Master’s Degree For Teaching ASL in K-12 and Post-Secondary Settings

 - There are two summer terms in the course sequence.
-Each summer, courses are offered on campus (in Greeley, CO) for four weeks in late June-July, and online for an additional four weeks.
+Each summer, courses are offered on campus (in Greeley, CO) for three weeks in late June-July, and online for an additional four weeks.
 [Note: Summer 2021 courses will all be held online/remotely.]

 - Students are required to complete a mandatory online orientation course during May-early June of the first Summer that must be completed before your first online course.
 This course will prepare you to succeed in this mostly online program.